v-vacuum/sillydata/README.md

 ## Functionality

 The application allows users to visualize and analyze their GDPR data, including message frequency, top contacts, and emoji usage.
-It
+It provides interactive visualizations and filters to help users gain insights into their data.